 - If you select Create Instance, you must set the parameters as described in the following table.

 Parameter Description Node ProtectionSpecify whether to enable node protection.Note By default, this check box is selected.
-This way, nodes in the cluster cannot be deleted in the console or by calling the API.
+Node protection prevents nodes from being accidentally deleted in the console or by calling the API.
 This prevents user errors.
 User Data

 - Only custom images based on CentOS 7.x and Alibaba Cloud Linux 2.x are supported.

-- To use this feature, you must submit a ticket to apply for this feature to be enabled on your account.
+- To use this feature, submit a ticket to apply for this feature to be enabled on your account.

 Custom Node Name